missuo/SubsNetflixCheck/README.md

 - Support more platforms
 - One-click deployment environment and running
 - Increase the judgment of oragins drama
-- Test results are saved in a file

 ## License
 [Apache-2.0 License](https://github.com/missuo/SubsNetflixCheck/blob/main/LICENSE)